maizzle/maizzle.com/content/docs/cli.md

 ---
 title: "CLI Tool"
-description: "Using the Maizzle CLI tool to scaffold projects and build emails"
+description: "Using the Maizzle CLI tool to scaffold projects and build emails."
 ---

 # Maizzle CLI